• Join Us In Our Restoration Efforts!

 Dam 7 | Breck's & Walker's Mill

-Dam 7 is approximately 6-foot tall, located between Breck’s Mill and Walker’s Mill which are part of the Henry Clay Village Historic District at river mile 4.8.
+Dam 7 is approximately 6-foot tall, located between Breck’s Mill and Walker’s Mill within the Henry Clay Village Historic District at river mile 4.8.
 The land on the west bank of the dam is owned by Eleutherian Mills-Hagley Foundation; the east bank owner is the Walkers Mill Association LLC.
 Dam 7 historically fed two mill races, which remain with the dam currently.
-Dam 7 is owned by the Hagley Museum.
+Due to its historic significance, the dam will not be removed and alternative means for enabling fish passage will be developed.

 Dam 8 | Lower Hagley

 Dam 8 is approximately 6 to 8-foot tall, located at river mile 5.2 near Henry Clay Mill.
 The land on both the east and west banks is owned by the Eleutherian Mills-Hagley Foundation.
 Dam 8 historically fed a mill race, which currently survives with the dam.
-Dam 8 is a historical dam within the Hagley Museum grounds, and designated a National Historic Landmark.
+Dam 8 is a historical dam within the Hagley Museum grounds.

-This dam is the visual centerpiece of the Hagley Museum at the main visitor entrance, and it feeds a lower mill race that runs past several old gun powder mills.
-The grounds and facilities here are a part of the Brandywine Powder Mills Historic District, a subset of which is the Eleutherian Mills Historic District.
+This dam is the visual centerpiece of the Hagley Museum main visitor entrance, and feeds a lower mill race running past several old gun powder mills.
+The grounds and facilities here are part of the Brandywine Powder Mills Historic District, a subset of which is the Eleutherian Mills Historic District.
+Due its historic significance, the dam will not be removed and alternate means to enable fish passage will be developed.

 Dam 9 | Upper Hagley

 Dam 9 is approximately 2-foot high, located at river mile 5.7, near Birkenhead Mill.
-Hagley Museum owns the dam.
-The land on both the east and west banks is owned by Black Gates LLC.
+The Eleutherian Mills-Hagley Foundation owns the land on the west bank, and the east bank is owned by Black Gates LLC.
 Dam 9 historically fed a mill race, which currently survives with the dam.

-Dam 9 is a historical dam within the Hagley Museum grounds, and designated a National Historic Landmark.
-This dam diverts water into an adjacent mill race which runs past, and is used to feed, many of the historic structures featured at the museum.
+Dam 9 is a historical dam within the Hagley Museum grounds, and a contributing factor to the Brandywine Powder Mills National Historic District.
+This dam diverts water into an adjacent mill race and is used to power small scale turbines that provide power to museum exhibits and demonstrations, including the museum’s modern electric shuttle.
+Due to its historic significance, the dam will not be removed and alternate means to enable fish passage will be developed.

 Dam 10 | Eleutherian Mills

 Dam 10 is approximately 3-foot high, located at river mile 6.2, near Eleutherian Mills.
-Hagley Museum owns the dam.
-The land on both the east and west banks is owned by Black Gates LLC.
+The Eleutherian Mills-Hagley Foundation owns the land on the west bank, and the east bank by Black Gates LLC.
 Dam 10 historically fed a mill race, which currently survives with the dam.
-The dam today diverts water into a raceway located on the opposite bank from the main public area, at river left.
+The dam today diverts water into two raceways on both sides of the river.

-The original dam was built around 1800 and was critical to the du Pont family’s production of gun powder throughout the nineteenth and early twentieth centuries.
-Dam 10 is a historical dam within the Hagley Museum grounds, and designated a National Historic Landmark.
+The original dam, built around 1800, was critical to the du Pont family’s production of gun powder throughout the 19th and early 20th centuries.
+Dam 10 is a contributing factor to the Brandywine Powder Mills National Historic District.
+Due its historic significance, the dam will not be removed and alternate means to enable fish passage will be developed.

 Translate